 Live Shuttle Tracking

-Live Shuttle Tracking is a real-time vehicle tracking solution riders can rely upon to receive real-time vehicle location and estimated time of arrival.
+Live Shuttle Tracking is a real-time vehicle tracking solution for vehicle locations and estimated time of arrivals.

-Directions for downloading Reston Limousine Services app (iOS and Android Users)
+Directions for downloading “Ride Systems” app (iOS and Android Users)

-- Download “RLS Shuttle” app from the app store
+- Download “Ride Systems” app from the app store

-*Schedules start the first official day classes begin.
+*Schedules start the first official day of classes.
 All shuttle times represent pull-off times.

 (Stops: Shaw Metro, Hospital, Bookstore, Stokes Library, 4th & Bryant, School of Medicine, Towers, 6th & Howard Place, Admin.
 Building, 6th & Fairmont, Drew Hall, The Quad, 4th & College, 4th & Bryant)